kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/cache.md

     data class UserData(val id: String, val name: String)

     @Cache("mycache.config")
-    interface MyCache : RedisCache<String, UserData>
+    interface MyCache : RedisCache<String, @Json UserData>
     ```

+To use a different representation for such a type, drop the `@Json` tag from the type argument and register your own
+`RedisCacheValueMapper<V>` component instead.

-For a composite key based on a `record` or `data class`, Kora generates a separate `RedisCacheKeyMapper` for the whole key.
+For a composite key based on a `record` or `data class`, Kora generates a separate `RedisCacheKeyMapper` for the whole key as a `@DefaultComponent`.
-It receives a mapper for each field, converts every field to `byte[]`, and joins the parts with `RedisCacheKeyMapper.DELIMITER`.
+It receives a mapper for each field, converts every field to `byte[]`, and joins the parts with `RedisCacheKeyMapper.DELIMITER` (`:`).
 The part order matches the order of `record` components or `data class` properties.
+For a key type that is not a `record` or `data class`, no mapper is generated and a `RedisCacheKeyMapper` for the key type has to be provided.

 For a single key, built-in `RedisCacheKeyMapper` implementations can encode `null` as a special byte value.
 In a composite key, each field mapping result must be non-`null`: if a custom `RedisCacheKeyMapper` for a field returns `null`,
 key creation fails.
 For optional fields in a composite key, a custom mapper must explicitly encode `null`
 as a stable byte value.

-#### Configurator { #configurator }
+#### Configurer { #configurator }

-You can register `LettuceConfigurator` to customize the `Lettuce` client before it is created.
+The `Lettuce` client is assembled by `LettuceFactory` and can be customized before creation by registering `Configurer` components.
+`Configurer` is `io.koraframework.common.Configurer`, a single-method contract `T configure(T t)`.
+Three builders can be customized: `DefaultClientResources.Builder` for shared client resources,
+`ClientOptions.Builder` for a standalone client, and `ClusterClientOptions.Builder` for a cluster client.

 ===! ":fontawesome-brands-java: `Java`"

     ```java
     @Component
-    public final class MyLettuceConfigurator implements LettuceConfigurator {
+    public final class MyLettuceResourcesConfigurer implements Configurer<DefaultClientResources.Builder> {

         @Override
-        public DefaultClientResources.Builder configure(DefaultClientResources.Builder resourceBuilder) {
+        public DefaultClientResources.Builder configure(DefaultClientResources.Builder builder) {
-            return resourceBuilder;
+            return builder.commandLatencyRecorder(CommandLatencyRecorder.disabled());
         }

-        @Override
-        public ClusterClientOptions.Builder configure(ClusterClientOptions.Builder clusterBuilder) {
-            return clusterBuilder;
     }

+    @Component
+    public final class MyLettuceOptionsConfigurer implements Configurer<ClientOptions.Builder> {

         @Override
-        public ClientOptions.Builder configure(ClientOptions.Builder clientBuilder) {
+        public ClientOptions.Builder configure(ClientOptions.Builder builder) {
-            return clientBuilder;
+            return builder.autoReconnect(true);
         }
     }
     ```